Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Conclusion

-We appreciate the support from the National Natural Science Foundation of China (NSFC) under Grant No. 23Z031504628, Jiaoda2030 Program Grant No.WH510363001, TDLI starting up grant, and Innovation Program for Quantum Science and Technology Grant No.2021ZD0301900.
+The work is supported by National Natural Science Foundation of China (NSFC) under Grant No.12374332 and Innovation Program for Quantum Science and Technology Grant No.2021ZD0301900, and Shanghai Science and Technology Innovation Action Plan Grant No. 24LZ1400800.